Woodhouse Grammar School: The Dennis Whitaker years – 1969 to 1982

 Under the leadership of Mr Dennis Whitaker (1918–2011) the Headmaster from 1969 to 1982, Woodhouse Grammar School flourished and became one of the best-performing schools in the country.

 Despite leaving school at 14 with no qualifications, Mr Whitaker devoted much of his life to ensuring future generations received a high-quality education.

 While head of Woodhouse, he oversaw its transition from a Grammar School to a sixth-form college.

 "It was his mission to make sure that the students went away feeling as good as any pupil at the grammar school," said his daughter, Louise, who is a teacher for deaf pupils at Hendon School in Golders Rise.

 Whitaker was a strong advocate of school uniforms, to create a sense of equality, and was also one of the first to call for equal pay for women teachers.

 Like the author, most pupils of his will remember Mr Whitaker as a strict and formal figure, who swept into morning assembly wearing his black gown causing pupils and teachers alike to shoot to their feet in utter terror.

 The author recalls that in the early 1970s his dreaded "hair inspections" were the most-feared event of the week.
 God help any boy whose hair was less than one inch above the collar or covered his ears!

-However, he relaxed and showed humour as times, notably when he once took an assembly wearing the scarf of his beloved Burnley Football Club.
+However, he relaxed and showed humour at times, notably when he once took an assembly wearing the scarf of his beloved Burnley Football Club.

 Arthur King

-The Headmaster previous to Mr Whitaker was Mr Arthur King.
+The Headmaster previous to Mr Whitaker was Mr Arthur W. King.